khansen/gbdev/articles/porting-nes-sound-engine/index.md

 #### Step 7: Play to the Game Boy's strengths

-Finally, I made some adjustments to the song ("Super Mario Land - World 1") to adopt it to the Game Boy.
+Finally, I made some adjustments to the song ("Super Mario Land - World 1") to adapt it to the Game Boy.
 The original NES version used the DPCM channel for percussion; I "ported" the percussion to the noise channel on Game Boy.
 I made the wave channel (bass line) a bit more "bouncy", since the Game Boy wave channel comes through a lot better than the triangle channel on the NES, which